Project Structure and Build System

 This is the directory tree obtained after cloning the PicoNut repository, and it contains all source files.

 The source tree is to be considered read-only, in particular, no build artefacts are allowed to be written to it.
 Exceptions must have a good reason and must be documented.
-Otherwise, writing into the source tree is considered to be a bug.
+In general, writing into the source tree is considered to be a bug.

-The subdirectory build is reserved, since some users may want to use $(PN_SOURCE_DIR)/build as the build tree directory (see below).
+The subdirectory names build and pub are reserved, since users may want to use $(PN_SOURCE_DIR)/build as the build tree, and $(PN_SOURCE_DIR)/pub may be used as a stage directory in the future.

 Note: The presence of a source tree is optional.
 In particular, externally built systems may use an installation directory instead.